MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-arena-title-integration.md

 ```

 UWP games can set the **TargetApplicationPackageFamilyName** property on **LauncherOptions** to the return PFN, if one was provided on the protocol activation URI.
-That ensures that the specific app is launched and that the user is taken to the Store if the app isn’t already installed.
+That ensures that the specific app is launched and that the user is taken to the Store if the app isn't already installed.

-Here’s example code for a UWP app to return the user to the Arena UI.
+Here's example code for a UWP app to return the user to the Arena UI.

 ```c++
 void Sample::LaunchReturnUi(Uri ^returnUri, String ^returnPfn, User ^currentUser)